RumenDamyanov/php-geolocation/README.md

 [![Style](https://github.com/RumenDamyanov/php-geolocation/actions/workflows/style.yml/badge.svg?branch=master)](https://github.com/RumenDamyanov/php-geolocation/actions/workflows/style.yml)
 [![codecov](https://codecov.io/gh/RumenDamyanov/php-geolocation/branch/master/graph/badge.svg)](https://codecov.io/gh/RumenDamyanov/php-geolocation)

-A framework-agnostic PHP package for Cloudflare geolocation detection, with adapters for Laravel and Symfony.
-Provides helpers to access geolocation, language, and client information (OS, browser, device, resolution) from Cloudflare headers and other sources, and allows easy integration for language selection and other geolocation-based logic.
+A simple, framework-agnostic PHP utility for Cloudflare geolocation detection and client information extraction.
+Provides helpers to access geolocation, language, and client information (OS, browser, device, resolution) from HTTP headers.

 ## Features

-- Detects Cloudflare geolocation headers (country, IP, etc.)
+- 🌍 Detects Cloudflare geolocation headers (country, IP, etc.)
-- Helper methods to access geolocation, language, and client info (OS, browser, device, resolution)
+- 🔍 Helper methods to access geolocation, language, and client info (OS, browser, device, resolution)
-- Configurable country-to-language mapping (supports multiple official languages per country)
+- 🌐 Configurable country-to-language mapping (supports multiple official languages per country)
-- Language negotiation: matches browser and available site languages for multi-language countries
+- 🤝 Language negotiation: matches browser and available site languages for multi-language countries
-- Configurable language cookie name
+- 🍪 Configurable language cookie name
-- Configurable fields for returned visitor info
+- ⚙️ Configurable fields for returned visitor info
-- Laravel middleware and config publishing
-- Symfony bundle, event listener, YAML/PHP config, and service registration
-- Fully tested with Pest
+- 🧪 Fully tested with Pest (100% coverage)
-- PSR-12 compliant, static analysis and style checks
+- ✅ PSR-12 compliant, static analysis and style checks
+- 🚀 Simple utility class - no framework dependencies or complex setup required

+## Why This Design?

+This package is intentionally designed as a **simple utility library** rather than a complex framework integration.
+Here's why:

+### 🎯 Focused Purpose
+- **Single responsibility**: Extract and process geolocation data from HTTP headers
+- **Pure functions**: No side effects, no global state, predictable behavior
+- **Framework-agnostic**: Works with any PHP application or framework

+### 🔧 Easy Integration
+- **No service providers needed**: Just instantiate the class when you need it
+- **No configuration files**: Pass configuration directly to the constructor
+- **No middleware complexity**: Use it exactly where and when you need it
+- **Developer control**: You decide how and when to use geolocation data

+### 📦 Minimal Dependencies
+- **Zero runtime dependencies**: Only requires PHP 8.3+
+- **Small footprint**: Single class, focused functionality
+- **Fast installation**: No complex dependency trees
+- **Version compatibility**: No framework version constraints

+This approach makes the package more reliable, easier to understand, and simpler to maintain - following the Unix philosophy of "do one thing and do it well."

 ## Installation